State of the Urban Forest

 Annual Report

-The development of the UFMP in Davis was a community effort and the product is a unique, online-based 40-year plan that is intended to be the overall guide for the management of the City's urban forest program.
+In 2023, the City of Davis adopted its Urban Forest Management Plan (UFMP) which replaced the previous Community Forestry Management Plan (2002).
+The development of Davis’ UFMP was a community effort and the product is a unique, online-based 40-year plan that is intended to be the overall guide for the management of Davis’ urban forest program.
 The UFMP looks at key areas of the urban forest and includes recommendations for managing, budgeting, service level metrics and process improvements.

-State of the Urban Forest (includes Implementation Plan Update Attachment)
+2025 State of the Urban Forest

 Urban Forestry Services Snapshot

-Urban Forest (2024)
+Urban Forest (2025)

 Trees Planted